panza-org/panza/documentation/InputToggle.md

 `InputToggle` (component)
 =========================

-An input row with a <Switch /> that allows the user to toggle a value.
+An basic input row with a label and Switch, allowing the user to toggle a boolean value.

 Props
 -----